 But all of this reflection is only good, if you use it to propel yourself forward – and implement an action plan for the year ahead.

-So, once you’ve carried out your review, how can you adequately prepare your VA business for 2019?
+So, once you’ve carried out your review, how can you adequately prepare your VA business for the New Year?

 Reconnect with your why

 This is the underlying reason for everything you’re doing.
 What is it that drives you forward?
 What is your reason for having a VA business?
 Who do you want to help and why them?
-Your big why is what gets you up each day and, by reconnecting with it, you’ll be able to steer your VA business in the right direction in 2019.
+Your big why is what gets you up each day and, by reconnecting with it, you’ll be able to steer your VA business in the right direction.

 You may find it useful to sit with a cuppa and a notebook or journal, and write out your thoughts around your business why.
 You can then also describe how you see your typical business day, once you’ve achieved your end goals.
 It helps cement in your intentions for the year ahead, as well as attaching feelings and images to them – helping to ramp up your motivation and desire to achieve.